kvdomingo/TwitFix/README.md

 ### Config

-vxTwitter generates a config.json in its root directory the first time you run it, the options are:
+qxTwitter generates a config.json in its root directory the first time you run it, the options are:

 **API** - This will be where you put the credentials for your twitter API if you use this method